V01dDweller/minecraft_server_install/README.md

 # Minecraft Server Install #

-This is a basic ansible role that downloads and installs the Minecraft server jar into /opt/minecraft.
+This is a basic ansible playbook and role, intended for Linux, that downloads and installs the Minecraft server jar into /opt/minecraft.
 It assumes Java is already installed.

 ```
 minecraft_server_install